Myanmar authorities detain the U.K.'s former ambassador to the country

 Australian economist Sean Turnell, an adviser to Suu Kyi, was arrested days after last year's coup and is being tried along with her on several charges.

 The military junta has also clamped down on press freedoms.
 American journalist Danny Fenster was sentenced to 11 years in November for incitement and other offenses but was released days later and allowed to leave the country.
-Earlier in August a Japanese journalist was detained in the country and charged with violating immigration law and encouraging dissent against the army.
+In August of this year, a Japanese journalist was detained in the country and charged with violating immigration law and encouraging dissent against the army.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.